Donations Gratefully Accepted through 10/31 -- Donate Now!

-Physical activity is a very important component of overall wellness and studies have shown that it plays an important role in breast cancer risk reduction, recovery after breast cancer and breast cancer recurrence prevention.
+Physical activity is a very important component of overall wellness and studies have shown that it plays a significant role in breast cancer risk reduction, recovery after a breast cancer diagnosis and breast cancer recurrence prevention.
+The 21st Annual Dipsea Hike took place Saturday, September 16, 2023 in Old Mill Park, Mill Valley, CA. Check out the photos here.

 Originally founded in 2002 as the Dipsea Hike/Run this event is now known as the Dipsea Hike for Zero Breast Cancer.
 This family friendly fundraiser supports Zero Breast Cancer's outreach and education efforts aimed at preventing breast cancer in the next generation.
 This signature event:

-- Provides an opportunity for a fun filled and spirited day – starting and ending in Old Mill Park, Mill Valley and including food, music, massages and more...
+- Provides an opportunity to participate in a fun filled and spirited day – starting and ending in Old Mill Park, Mill Valley.

 - Encourages participants to experience a 6-mile trail loop on Mt.
 Tamalpais - starting and ending with the famous Dipsea steps